corylanou/hype-action-demo/.hype/module.md

 For this action to work

 - You need to give permission to your GitHub Actions to create a pull request in your GitHub repo settings *(Settings -> Actions -> General)*.
-    - Under `Workflow Permissions` check `Allow GitHub Actions to create and approve pull requests`.
+    - Under `Workflow Permissions`
+        - check `Allow GitHub Actions to create and approve pull requests`.
+        -  Check `Read and write permissions`

 OR